Premier songwriting courses in The Writing Room

 I haven't put down the pen since.

-So in the summer of 2012, I quit my job and moved to Nashville.
+So in the summer of 2012, I quit my job and moved to Nashville to write songs.
 It was the best decision I could have ever made for myself.

 Since then, I've checked many items off my songwriting career bucket list, including: